phar-io/composer-distributor/README.md

-# Single PHAR Plugin Base
+# Composer-Distributor

-The base-code to create a ComposerPlugin that installs a single PHAR file instead of the whole source code of a project.
+The base-code to create a ComposerPlugin that installs PHAR files instead of the whole source code of a project.

 You have a tool that behaves like a binary?
 A tool that can be distributed as